 Instructions

-- The dough is finished kneading when you can stretch a portion of the dough thin enough to see light come through without tearing.
+- The dough is finished kneading when you can stretch a portion of the dough between your fingers thin enough to see light through it, without tearing easily.
 This is known as the windowpane test.
+If the dough tears fairly easily, then knead for an additional minute or two before testing again.

-- Add the fruit to kneaded dough and mix through for a minute or so (on low) until the fruit is combined.100 grams raisins,100 grams mixed peel
+- Add the dried fruit to the soft dough.
+Mix on a low speed for a minute or two until the fruit is combined.

 - Turn the proofed dough onto a clean, very lightly floured surface.
-Knock the air out of the dough, folding the dough over itself to equalise the temperature in the dough.
-Divide the dough into 12 equal portions of about 100 grams each.
+Knock the air out of the dough, folding the dough over itself to equalize the temperature in the dough.
+Divide the dough into 12 equal pieces or portions of about 100 grams (3.5 ounces) each.

-- Place the shaped balls of dough into the prepared baking tray.
-Cover with cling film or a tea towel and allow to proof for another hour.
-Using a lightly floured finger, poke the side of the bun, if the dough indents and jumps back about half way the dough is finished proofing.
+- Place the shaped balls of dough into the prepared baking pan.
+Cover with cling film or a tea towel and allow to proof for another 30 minutes to an hour.
+Using a lightly floured finger, poke the side of the bun, if the dough indents and jumps back about halfway the dough is finished proofing.

-- Mix together the plain flour, icing sugar and milk to form a paste that has a piping consistency.
-Place the paste into a piping bag.100 grams plain flour,40 grams icing sugar,60-80 mL milk
+- In a medium bowl, mix together the plain flour, icing sugar, and milk to form a paste that has a piping consistency.
+Place the paste into a piping bag.100 grams plain flour, 40 grams icing sugar, 60-80 mL milk

-- Brush the beaten egg over the tops of the buns.1 egg
+- Brush the egg wash over the tops of the buns.

-- Pipe crosses over the top of the buns and bake for 15-20 minutes.
-The buns may need to be turned during the last 5 minutes of the bake for an even golden brown color across the buns.
+- Pipe crosses over the top of each bun and bake in a preheated oven for about 25-25 minutes.
+The buns may need to be turned during the last 5/10 minutes of the bake for an even golden brown color across all of the buns.

 - While the buns are baking, combine the golden syrup and boiling water.
-As soon as the buns come out the oven, brush the tops of the buns with the glaze.
-Allow to cool in the baking tray for 10 minutes before lifting out and cool further on a wired rack.1 tablespoon golden syrup,1 tablespoon boiling water
+As soon as the buns come out of the oven, brush the tops of the buns with the glaze.
+Allow to cool in the baking tray for 10 minutes before lifting out and cool further on a wired rack.1 tablespoon golden syrup, 1 tablespoon boiling water

 Notes